JeremiahKaren/35percent.github.io/_posts/2019-08-05-elephant-park-final-phase-affordable-housing.md

 In its recently submitted detailed [planning application](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=externalDocuments&keyVal=_STHWR_DCAPR_9582742) for the last plot of the scheme (MP5/H7) for what is now known as [Elephant Park](http://elephantpark.co.uk), Lendlease proposes building 424 new homes.
 There would be 72 affordable units, made up of 37 shared-ownership, 20 affordable rent and 15 social rent.

 This would take the total number of social rented units in the development to just 92 out of 2,689 in total, a figure that has crept up from [71 units](http://35percent.org/2013-01-13-will-the-planning-committee-see-sense/) since 2013 (plus a further [eight on Trafalgar Place](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!DcDunvLF2MOAcCag9FShbg%3d%3d!%7d%7d%7d) (Heygate Phase 1)).
-The affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership.
+The overall affordable housing is broken down into 92 social rented, 167 affordable rent and 282 shared ownership.

 ![](http://35percent.org/img/epark92socialrent.jpg)
 *Figures for the total and affordable units proposed in [planning documents for MP5, the final phase of the development](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Mz5nzvZX38X%2fWRNbT2Vd6A%3d%3d!%7d%7d%7d)*